doctorfree/Asciiville/README.md

 Terminal/Command options:
 	-c 'command' indicates use 'command'
-		If 'command' is keyword 'search' then a web search is performed If 'command' is keyword 'speed' then a speed test is performed If 'command' is keyword 'twitter' then a Twitter client is run -f indicates fullscreen display
+		If 'command' is keyword 'moon' then display the phase of the Moon If 'command' is keyword 'search' then a web search is performed If 'command' is keyword 'speed' then a speed test is performed If 'command' is keyword 'twitter' then a Twitter client is run If 'command' is keyword 'weather' then display a weather report Otherwise, 'command' will be executed in a terminal window -f indicates fullscreen display
 	-g indicates use gnome terminal emulator
 	-i indicates start asciiville in interactive mode